AckerlyXu/heima/articles/media-services/media-services-dotnet-get-started.md

 * An Azure account.
 For details, see [Azure 1rmb Trial](https://www.azure.cn/pricing/1rmb-trial/).
 * A Media Services account.
 To create a Media Services account, see [How to Create a Media Services Account](./media-services-portal-create-account.md).
-* .NET Framework 4.0 or later
+* .NET Framework 4.0 or later.
-* Visual Studio 2010 SP1 (Professional, Premium, Ultimate, or Express) or later versions.
+* Visual Studio.

 This tutorial includes the following tasks: